CartoDB/CartoDB-SQL-API/doc/batch_queries.md

 }
 ```

-In order to get full access, you must use your API Key.
+In order to get full access, you must use your Master API Key.

 Using cURL tool: